Bantle History, Family Crest & Coats of Arms

-Anglo-Saxon name Bantle comes from when the family resided in one of the many places called Bentley.
+The Anglo-Saxon name Bantle comes from when the family resided in one of the many places called Bentley.
 These included parishes in the counties of Suffolk, Hampshire, Warwickshire, Derby, and Essex, as well as a myriad of small hamlets throughout the counties of England.
 The surname is derived from Benet-legh which literally means the field of Benedict.
+Alternatively the name could have come from "Bentley (clearing overgrown with bent grass.)"

 Early Origins of the Bantle family